Manchester: Architecture

-Manchester also has a number of skyscrapers built in the 1960s and 1970s, the tallest being the CIS Tower near Manchester Victoria station until the Beetham Tower was completed in 2006.
+Manchester has several skyscrapers built in the 1960s and 1970s; the CIS Tower near Manchester Victoria station was the tallest until the Beetham Tower was completed in 2006.
 The latter exemplifies a new surge in high-rise building.
 It includes a Hilton hotel, a restaurant and apartments.
-The largest skyscraper is now Deansgate Square South Tower, at 201 m.The Green Building, opposite Oxford Road station, is a eco-friendly housing project, while the recently completed One Angel Square, is one of the most sustainable large buildings in the world.
+The largest skyscraper is now Deansgate Square South Tower, at 201 m.
+The Green Building, opposite Oxford Road station, is an eco-friendly housing project, while the recently completed One Angel Square is one of the most sustainable large buildings in the world.